 Who knew that chickpea on chickpea action could turn into such a deliciously hot and crunchy mess?
-If someone suggested that you combine aquafaba (the viscous liquid you get when you drain a can of chickpeas), with the chickpeas themselves, you probably wouldn’t anticipate that the result would be these Spicy Chickpea Cakes.
+If someone suggested that you combine aquafaba (which is the liquid from canned or cooked beans, such as chickpeas) with the chickpeas themselves, you probably wouldn’t anticipate that the result would be these Spicy Chickpea Cakes.
 They have the texture and appearance of a an egg-battered and deep-fried fritter but contain no egg and are pan-fried in coconut oil.
 Crunchy on the outside and creamy like a good potato croquette on the inside, they’re infused with red Thai chilis, ginger, and mint.

 If that sounds like it might need a cooling and complementary sauce, then consider making the Melon, Mandarin, and Mint salsa to go with it.
 For the melon, I used Piel de Sapo, which has white flesh and a mildy sweet, almost sweet and salty flavour.
 I liked that combo but other melon would work well here too – anything from honeydew to watermelon.
 I just learned that the Piel de Sapo is also called Santa Claus melon or Christmas melon, so it would be a fun choice for a holiday meal.

 I think you’ll be happy with the chickpea cakes and salsa combo, but if you want to amp it up a notch and aren’t vegan, go fully indulgent with the honeycomb and crème fraiche topping too.

 These are vegan if made without the garnish and gluten-free if made with the chickpea flour option.